THE SECOND EPISTLE OF ST. PAUL TO THE CORINTHIANS

 The Second Letter to the Corinthians was probably written from Macedonia, probably about 57 AD.
 Paul had to follow his First Letter, again in response to issues that arose with time.
 He may have composed the letter in different stages, as the letter lacks coherence.
 2 Corinthians is the most personal and passionate of his letters, as he found himself defending his ministry.

-During the defense of his ministry, Paul produced profound theological discussions on the Old and the New Covenant (Chapter 3), the paradox of his ministry (Chapter 4), and the ministry of Reconciliation (Chapter 5).
+During the defense of his ministry, Paul produced profound theological discussions on the Old and the New Covenant (Chapter 3), the paradox of his ministry (Chapter 4), and a key reference for Reconciliation (5:18), one of the Sacraments.
 We learn of the generosity of the Macedonians and the work of Titus in a collection for the Church of Jerusalem in Chapter 8.
 Chapter 9 points out Christ rewards generosity.
 Paul continued the defense of his ministry from Chapter 10 to the end.
 Chapter 11 is considered one of the most impassioned rhetorical passages in world literature!
 He concludes the letter in Chapter 13 with an important Trinitarian passage.

 Some of the best known quotations of Paul come from 2 Corinthians.
 He writes about the letter and the Spirit (3:6 NAB):